Timo972/altconfig/README.md

 # alt-config port in go
-Go package for reading alt-config format config files.
-Used by alt:V Multiplayer.
+Go package for reading alt-config format config files which are used by alt:V Multiplayer.
-Maybe you want to use this package along the [alt:V Go module](https://github.com/shockdev04/altv-go-module).
+Maybe you want to use this package along the [alt:V Go module](https://github.com/timo972/altv-go).

 [altMP alt-config (C++)](https://github.com/altmp/alt-config)